-Severe Dental Problems – Repairing Worn Teeth
+Repairing Worn Teeth

 TMJ syndrome is a disorder that affects your jaw’s temporomandibular joint, causing pain in your head and neck and a possible popping of your jaw when you chew.
-Most cases of TMJ syndrome are temporary and can be treated at home with over-the-counter pain medicines, compresses, and jaw exercises.
-If your dental problems persist, a general dentist will give you a treatment regime similar to the home-care treatment.
+Most cases of TMJ syndrome are temporary and may be treated at home with over-the-counter pain medicines, compresses, and jaw exercises.
+If your dental problems persist, a general dentist may give you a treatment regime similar to the home-care treatment.
 They may then give you a bite plate or splint to ease the muscle tension.
 If these therapies do not work, your general dentist may have to perform more comprehensive procedures to relieve the discomfort.

-Full Mouth Reconstruction vs. Smile Makeover – Which to Choose?
+Full-Mouth Reconstruction vs. Smile Makeover – Which to Choose?